Black-throated thistletail: Taxonomy and systematics

 The black-throated thistletail and eight other species were previously placed in genus Schizoeaca but genetic data showed that the genus is embedded within Asthenes.
 Some authors considered all of those taxa to be conspecific but the genetic data confirm they are separate species.

 According to the International Ornithological Committee, the black-throated thistletail has two subspecies, the nominate A. h. harterti (Berlepsch, 1901) and A. h. bejaranoi (Remsen, 1981).
 The Clements taxonomy treats it as monotypic.
 This article follows the two-subspecies model.

 Description

+Closeup picture of a black-throated thistletail.

 The black-throated thistletail is 17 to 18 cm long and weighs 12 to 14 g.
 The sexes have the same plumage.
 Adults of the nominate subspecies have a rufous-brown face with a light brown supercilium.
 Their crown, back, rump, wings, and tail are dark rufescent brown.
 Their tail is long and deeply forked with few barbs at the feather ends.
 Their chin is grayish white and their throat black with whitish streaks.
 Their underparts are mostly brownish gray with browner flanks and undertail coverts.
 Their iris is light brown to brown, their maxilla blackish to dark gray, their mandible gray to pinkish gray with a dark tip, and their legs and feet blue-gray to gray.
 Subspecies A. h. bejaranoi differs from the nominate by having some ochraceous on the face and neck, and paler underparts with ochraceous sides and flanks.